ignaciorlando/red-lesion-detection/README.md

 	This script will popup an image with a rectangle around a random area of the image.
 You can drag that rectangle around the area where you want to zoom in, and then use double-clic to effectively zoom in there.
 Then, you have to draw an orthogonal line for the wider vessel.
 Repeat this 3 times, and for 5 images.
 * This code will output a ```downsample_value```.

-* Now, [download our segmentation model](SEGMENTATION) trained on DRIVE and save it on a known folder.
+* Now, [download our segmentation model (3.9 MB)](https://app.box.com/s/b1uqilgst2tyb982zfp21cidwp6tkjzh) trained on DRIVE and save it on a known folder.
 * Edit  ```config_segment_vessels``` and assign ```scale_values = downsample_value```, and your data set name.
 * Run  ```script_segment_vessels``` .